 The former IAO issued inadmissibility decisions based on Serbia being a safe third country also to vulnerable applicants, for example transgender persons from Cuba, disabled or single women victims of sexual and gender-based violence.
 They did so in the case of an extremely vulnerable single woman from Cameroon, who was a victim of trafficking in Serbia, held in hostage and raped several times.
-The HHC obtained an interim measure from the UN Human Rights Committee, and after that her case was finally decided on the merits, UNHRC decided the case to be inadmissible, since the applicant was no longer at risk of being sent back to Serbia.
+The HHC obtained an interim measure from the UN Human Rights Committee, 394 and after that her case was finally decided on the merits, UNHRC decided the case to be inadmissible, since the applicant was no longer at risk of being sent back to Serbia.
 Regrettably, the Human Rights Committee did not take into account the fact that the applicant was able to get protection in Hungary only due to the interim measure issued and, therefore, there was clearly a violation of Article 13 of the International Covenant on Civil and Political Rights - right to an effective domestic remedy.

 On 14 March 2017, the ECtHR issued a judgment in the Ilias and Ahmed v.
-Hungary case and found a violation of Article 3 of ECHR in respect of the applicants' return to Serbia based on safe third country grounds, because of the exposure to the risk of chain-refoulement to North Macedonia and onwards.
+Hungary395 case and found a violation of Article 3 of ECHR in respect of the applicants' return to Serbia based on safe third country grounds, because of the exposure to the risk of chain-refoulement to North Macedonia and onwards.
 The Court stated that the Hungarian authorities had failed to carry out an individual assessment of each applicant's case, did not take their share of the burden of proof and placed the applicants in a position where they were not able to rebut the presumption of safety, since the Government's arguments remained confined to the 'schematic reference' to the inclusion of Serbia in the national list of safe countries.
 The Court emphasised that relying on the Decree is not a sufficient reason to consider a country a safe third country and that the ratification of the 1951 Refugee Convention is not a sufficient condition to qualify a country as safe.
-The government appealed against the judgement and the Grand Chamber of the ECtHR delivered its judgement on 21 November 2019 and confirmed the violation of Article 3 with regard to the applicants' return to Serbia.
+The government appealed against the judgement and the Grand Chamber of the ECtHR delivered its judgement on 21 November 2019 and confirmed the violation of Article 3 with regard to the applicants' return to Serbia.396

 However, the execution of the judgement remains problematic.
-The Committee of Ministers of the Council of Europe has issued four decisions on the execution of the judgement.
-At their latest meeting, on 21 September 2023 the Committee adopted an interim resolution, where they strongly urged the authorities to intensify their efforts in reforming the asylum system in order to afford effective access to means of legal entry; exhorted the authorities to terminate, without further delay, the practice of removing asylum-seekers to Serbia pursuant to section 5 of the State Borders Act without their identification or examination of their individual situation and reiterated its call on the authorities to introduce an effective remedy providing a person alleging that their expulsion procedure is "collective" in nature with an effective possibility of challenging the expulsion decision by having a sufficiently thorough examination of their
+The Committee of Ministers of the Council of Europe has issued five decisions on the execution of the judgement.397 At its meeting, on 21 September 2023, the Committee adopted an interim resolution, where they strongly urged the authorities to intensify their efforts in reforming the asylum system in order to afford effective access to means of legal entry; exhorted the authorities to terminate, without further delay, the practice of removing asylum-seekers to Serbia pursuant to section 5 of the State Borders Act without their identification or examination of their individual situation and reiterated its call on the authorities to introduce an effective remedy providing a person alleging that their expulsion procedure is "collective" in nature with an effective possibility of challenging the expulsion decision by having a sufficiently thorough examination of their complaints carried out by an independent and impartial domestic forum, in line with the Court's case-law.398 At their latest meeting from on 19 September 2024, the Committee again called on the authorities to ensure that, before the removal of any asylum-seeker from Hungary to Serbia, a thorough and up-to-date assessment is carried out in every case of whether they would have access to an adequate asylum procedure in Serbia and if the principle of non-refoulement is respected.399